ncurrid/WELCOME-PAGE/README.md

   Power BI dashboard to track project progress, deadlines, and resources, tailored for project managers.

 - [**Optimisation of the data management of a store's stock**](https://github.com/ncurrid/Optimisation-of-the-data-management-of-a-store-s-stock)
-  Stock management improvement through data analysis and optimization strategies using Excel and Power BI.
+  Stock management improvement through data analysis and optimisation strategies using Excel and Power BI.

 - [**Data exploration with SQL to monitor clients' satisfaction**](https://github.com/ncurrid/Data-exploration-with-SQL-to-monitor-clients-satisfaction)
   SQL-driven data analysis to track and interpret customer satisfaction indicators from survey results.